Mahanidhii/project-3-calculator/README.md

 # Calculator

+### Description
+A simple calculator code in python that performs addition, subtraction, multiplication and division on the given numbers.

 ### Git commands used:
 1. `mkdir <file_name>` to create the folder
 2. `cd <file name>` to go inside the folder